Cosmo-Tech/run-orchestrator/scripts/index.template.md

     # Next create and activate a venv (here .venv)
     python -m venv .venv
     source .venv/bin/activate
+    # Finally install the dependencies for your project (they should be in code/requirements.txt)
+    pip install -r code/requirements.txt
+    ```
+    To add python wrappers of the Cosmo Tech simulators you need to update your `PYTHONPATH` before running commands
+    === "Use `PYTHONPATH` for Simulators wrapping"
+        ```bash
         # Update your python path with the bindings from the sdk
         export PYTHONPATH=$PYTHONPATH:~/Cosmotech/Studio/lib/python/site-packages
         # Add the local wrappers for your solution to the python path
         export PYTHONPATH=$PYTHONPATH:~/MyProject/Generated/Build/Wrapping:~/MyProject/Generated/Build/Lib
-    # Finally install the dependencies for your project (they should be in code/requirements.txt)
-    pip install -r code/requirements.txt
+        # Now further commands will have the PYTHONPATH correctly set
+        csm-orc run ...
         ```
-    ??? note
+    === "Use `csmcli` "
         If you use the Cosmotech CLI `csmcli` you can replace the use of the `PYTHONPATH` environment variable by calls to `csm exec`
+        ```bash
+        # prepending your command by using csm exec will fully set your environment with complementary variables
+        csm exec csm-orc run ...
+        ```

 After all those commands you environment should be ready for a test, but first let's install the repository